-InterQual is a comprehensive, clinically based, member-focused set of medical review criteria designed to assess and support decisions about the medical necessity of admission to and continued stay at inpatient and ambulatory levels of care for the management of behavioral health disorders.
+InterQual is a comprehensive, clinically based, member-focused set of medical review criteria designed to assess and support decisions about the medical necessity of behavioral health and medical services and levels of care.
 It is used as a screening tool to assist in determining if the proposed services are clinically indicated and provided at the appropriate level or whether further evaluation is required.
 For additional information about InterQual criteria, please call the Behavioral Health (BH) UM Team at 503-416-3404.